Rudolf Brandt: Early life and education

+Nazi Party membership

-Brandt was awarded a doctorate of law from the University of Jena in July 1933.
-He joined the Nazi Party in January 1932 (membership number 1,331,536) and the SS in October 1933 (membership number 129,771).
+He joined the Nazi Party in January 1932 (membership number 1,331,536) and the Schutzstaffel (SS) in October 1933 (membership number 129,771).
 Brandt and his skills in transcription were noticed by Heinrich Himmler, who had him transferred to his staff.
 On 11 December 1933, he joined the Staff of Reichsführer-SS Himmler in the capacity of clerk.
 In November 1935, he was commissioned an Untersturmführer (second lieutenant) and ultimately rose to the rank of Standartenführer (colonel).
 In 1936, Brandt was named Chief of the Personal Staff of the Reichsführer-SS (Leiter des Persönlichen Stabes RFSS), and in 1937, Persönlicher Referent des RFSS, a position he held until the end of the war in May 1945.
 In this position Brandt handled Himmler's entire correspondence with the exception of matters pertaining to the Waffen-SS or the Police.

 Walter Schellenberg, the Ausland-SD department chief who reported directly to Himmler, said of Brandt:

 In 1938 or 1939, Brandt became Himmler's liaison officer to the Reich Ministry of the Interior and particularly to the Office Secretary of the Interior.
 In 1943, when Himmler became Minister of the Interior, Brandt was Ministerial Councilor and Head of the Minister's Office in the Reich Ministry of the Interior.
 Brandt was also a member of the Ahnenerbe society, of which Himmler was President.
 On account of his position, Brandt was also the liaison officer to the Reich Secretary of the Ahnenerbe Society, Wolfram Sievers.
 Brandt was briefly absent from Himmler's office, from 30 March 1941 to 11 May 1941.
 During this time he fought with the Artillery Regiment of the 1st SS Panzer Division Leibstandarte SS Adolf Hitler in the campaign against Greece.

-Jewish skull collection
+War crimes: Jewish skull collection

 Originally the "specimens" to be used in the collection were to be Jewish commisars in the Red Army captured on the Eastern front by the Wehrmacht.
 The individuals ultimately chosen for the collection were obtained from among a pool of 115 Jewish inmates at Auschwitz concentration camp in Occupied Poland.
 They were chosen for their perceived stereotypical racial characteristics.
 The initial selections were carried out by SS-Hauptsturmführer Dr. Bruno Beger and Dr. Hans Fleischhacker, who arrived in Auschwitz in the first half of 1943 and finished the preliminary work by 15 June 1943.